-Any amendment or supplement to the response regarding expert testimony must be made "reasonably promptly after the party discovers the necessity for such a response."
+Any amendment or supplement to the response regarding expert testimony "must be made reasonably promptly after the party discovers the necessity for such a response."
 If an amended or supplemental response is made fewer than thirty days before trial, it is presumed to have been made without reasonable promptness.
-This failure to designate an expert in a timely manner will result in the exclusion of the expert's testimony unless the party seeking to call the expert witness can show good cause for failing to timely
+This failure to designate an expert in a timely manner will result in the exclusion of the expert's testimony unless the party seeking to call the expert witness can show good cause for failing to timely respond, or that the failure to timely respond "will not unfairly

-^{342.} Tex.
+383. Tex.
 R. Civ.
 P. 195.2; see Tex.
 R. Civ.
 P. 191.1 (stating that discovery rules can be modified by party agreement or by the court for good cause).

-^{343.} Tex.
+384. Tex.
 R. Civ.
-P. 193.5(b), 195.6.
+P. 193.5(b); accord Tex.
+R. Civ.
+P. 195.6.
 Under the former rule 166b(6)(b), expert witnesses were to be disclosed "as soon as is practical."
 Tex.
 R. Civ.
-P. 166b(6)(b) (repealed, 1999).
+P. 166b(6)(b) (Vernon 1998, repealed 1999).
 In Mentis v.
 Barnard, the supreme court observed that since the rule did not provide a time period by which a party must actually decide to retain its testifying experts, "as soon as is practical" meant that the attorney was required to communicate the witness designation once it was finally decided that the expert was expected to testify.
 Mentis v.
 Barnard, 870 S.W.2d 14, 16 (Tex.
 1994).
-The trial court was to consider good cause for late identification only if the court found that the witness was not designated "as soon as [was] practical."
-Mentis, 870 S.W.2d at 15.
+The trial court was to consider good cause for late identification only if the court found "that the witness was not designated as soon as was practical."
+Id. at 15.
 The new rule replaces "as soon as is practical" with "reasonably promptly" after the necessity for the response is discovered and also allows an exception for lack of unfair surprise and unfair prejudice to the other parties, in addition to the good cause exception.
 Tex.
 R. Civ.
 P. 193.5(b), 193.6(a)(2).
 There is also no longer the mandatory sanction of automatic exclusion if the exceptions do not apply.
 See Gutierrez v.
-Gutierrez, No. 08-00-00329-CV, 2002 WL 1729225 (Tex.
-App.-El Paso July 25, 2002, no pet.) (stating that the new rule 193.6 is "less burdensome" than the former rule).)
+Gutierrez, 86 S.W.3d 729, 734 (Tex.
+App.-El Paso 2002, no pet.) (stating that the "new Rule 193.6 is 'less burdensome' than the former rule").

-^{344.} Tex.
+385. Tex.
 R. Civ.
-P. 193.5.
+P. 193.5(b).
 One appellate court has concluded that supplemental responses submitted prior to the onset of the presumption of unreasonableness does not constitute a presumption that the response is made "reasonably promptly."
 Snider v.
 Stanley, 44 S.W.3d 713, 715 (Tex.
 App.-Beaumont 2001, pet. denied).
-The Snider court distinguished Mentis v.
-Barnard in its decision on the ground that Mentis was decided under the former rule 166b.
-Snider, 44 S.W.3d at 716.
+In ruling that the plaintiff's choice to wait just before thirty days before designating their expert was not reasonably prompt, the Snider court distinguished the Mentis v.
+Barnard decision, which the appellants relied upon, on the ground that Mentis was decided under the former rule 166b.
+Id. at 716.